 - Use PowerSI, Broadband SPICE and 3D-EM tools to generate electrical models (S-parameters and broadband SPICE circuit) of pre/post routed high-speed interfaces on PCBs and perform detailed frequency domain analysis for evaluating power and signal integrity performance of these interfaces.

 - Sigrity PowerSI 2018

 - Sigrity 3D-EM 2018

 - Building a Simple PCB Layout and Generating S-Parameter Data Using PowerSI

 - Power-Aware Parallel Bus Model Generation Using PowerSI and Broadband SPICE

-- Engineers involved in PCB and IC-package development based on electrical model generation and frequency-domain analysis for power and signal integrity performance evaluations of high-speed digital systems.
+- Engineers involved in PCB and IC-package development based on electrical model generation and frequency-domain analysis for power and signal integrity performance evaluations of high-speed interfaces and digital systems.

 You must have experience with or knowledge of the following: